mvysny/photocloud-frame-slideshow/README.md

 No annoying video commercials, simple to use.
 This application is at its infancy, please let me know which features would you like me to implement.
 The following features are planned:

 1. Each directory will be able to be configured with a daily hour range at which the directory is polled for photos - you can create a daily gallery, an evening gallery, even a night gallery.
-2. Add support for Google Picasa, Facebook, FTP, SFTP, SCP, ...
+2. Add support for Google Picasa, Facebook, FTP, ...

 # Privacy Policy